 - What is my ideal product allocation strategy?

-- How many of my orders are fulfiled on time?
+- How many of my orders are fulfilled on time?

-- How many and which orders can’t be fulfiled because of inadequate stock levels?
+- How many and which orders can’t be fulfilled because of inadequate stock levels?

 - Which items are not generating sales and incurring high holding costs?

 - And more.

 “Now we’re at two ShipBob fulfilment centers, and being able to have the analytics and see how everything is working together has been extremely helpful for me on the operations end.

 It definitely helps me with inventory management and seeing what’s going on.
 It truly helped us on a day-to-day basis.
 Even though we’ve grown, I haven’t spent more time on the business from an operations standpoint.”Dana Varrone, Director of Operations at Organic Olivia